Jacob Smith

 Research Portfolio

-As a second-year M.S. student at the University of Texas at Austin, graduating in May 2024, and a Biomechanics Researcher, I bring a wealth of experience and expertise in lower extremity biomechanical research, coupled with a deep passion for data analysis to optimize performance measures.
+Welcome to my research portfolio!
+Currently working as a Human Factors and Biomechanics Engineer, I carry a wealth of experience and expertise in human biomechanical research, coupled with a deep passion for modeling, simulation, and data analysis to optimize performance measures.

 My journey began at Georgia Southern University, where I earned a B.S. in Exercise Science.
 During my undergraduate years, I delved into sport science, biomechanical and neuromuscular research under the mentorship of Dr. Nicholas Siekirk, serving as an undergraduate research assistant while simultaneously executing on various other research positions and projects out side of the lab.

-Now under the direct supervision of Dr. Hao-Yuan Hsiao, my current research focuses on leveraging visual biofeedback within virtual reality to enhance vertical ground reaction force and joint kinematic symmetry during deadlifting and squatting exercises to prevent injury and improve human performance.
-In parallel, I'm leading a study to validate biomechanical metrics obtained from a novel wearable inertia measurement unit (IMU) suit designed to improve human performance.
+In graduate school under the direct supervision of Dr. Hao-Yuan Hsiao, my research focused on leveraging visual biofeedback within virtual reality to enhance vertical ground reaction force and joint kinematic symmetry during deadlifting and squatting exercises to prevent injury and improve human performance.
+In parallel, I've managed a research study to validate biomechanical metrics obtained from a novel wearable inertia measurement unit (IMU) suit designed to improve human performance.
 Additionally, I'm well equipped researching dynamic balance control mechanisms to identify balance deficits in human gait.
 My overarching goal is to optimize performance and advance wearable health technology.
 I have also presented findings at prestigious conferences such as the American Society of Biomechanics and the Southeast American College of Sports Medicine.

-Beyond research, I find joy in various activities, including playing tennis, pickleball, video games, and exploring hiking trails with my dog, Oakley.
+Beyond this, I find joy in various activities, including playing tennis, pickleball, video games, and exploring hiking trails with my dog, Oakley.